sahithyandev/s2/src/content/docs/data-structure-algorithms/algorithms/02-complexity-analysis.md

   Different algorithms can be used for different input ranges
 - The input density and input size might not be uniform
   Usually assumed to be uniform and is considered good enough.
 Experimentation is required for more precise approximation.
+- Not all functions (such as periodic, oscillating functions) can be compared

 ## Asymptotic notation